cardano-foundation/developer-portal/docs/get-started/cardano-cli/get-started.md

 ## Setting up environment variables

 ### CARDANO_NODE_SOCKET_PATH

-Cardano CLI uses the _node-to-client_ protocol to communicate with the node, this requires setting up an environment variable for the node socket path.
-Make sure to use the path declared when starting the node.
+Cardano CLI uses the *node-to-client* protocol to communicate with the node.
+This requires setting an environment variable for the node socket path.
+Ensure you use the path declared when starting the node.

 ```bash
 export CARDANO_NODE_SOCKET_PATH=~/node.socket